Frequently Asked Questions

 - Documentation of having had two TB tests in two years OR

-- T Spot test OR
+- T Spot test AND

 - A chest x-ray if a positive reaction has been documented